River Hiz

-The River Hiz /hɪtʃ/ is a small (10 mi) tributary river in Hertfordshire that feeds the River Ivel that, in turn, feeds the River Great Ouse.
-Starting at its source of a chalk fed spring just south of the village of Charlton, the river winds its way through the county of Hertfordshire, moving its way into and through Hitchin, where it meets the River Oughton and River Purwell.
-The Hiz finally meets the River Ivel near the village of Henlow.
+The River Hiz /hɪtʃ/ is a chalk river with a length of 13 km.
+Its headwaters rises south of the village of Charlton, the river winds its way through the county of Hertfordshire, moving its way into and through a northeastern direction into Hitchin, to its confluence with the River Purwell, then flows north through its confluence with the River Oughton at Ickleford.
+The Hiz joins at its confluence of the River Ivel near the village of Henlow.